cameronjacob/datafiles/README.md

 3. CMU datapad gives access to a limited version of the /datafile (adding medical notes) and custom CMU only objectives editable by CMU leader settable by /setcmulead and /removecmulead.

 _________________________
-SHAREDVARS (playerVars:Number only) -- primarily used for datapad sweps material switching to work properly
+<b>SHAREDVARS</b> (playerVars:Number only) -- primarily used for datapad sweps material switching to work properly
 _________________________

 1. LoyaltyPoints